Can people truly change?

 Mike White's storytelling style is patient and effective.

-Elements of the plot were apparently based (loosely) on his personal experience.
+Elements of the plot were actually based (loosely) on his personal experience.

 When Laura [Dern] and I started talking about doing a show together, I liked the idea of somebody who had come to the edge and wanted to come back and get over themselves.